AndreyshevIvan/OOP/Lab7/CMyStack/CMyStackTest/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : CMyArrayTest Project Overview
+    CONSOLE APPLICATION : CMyStackTest Project Overview
 ========================================================================

-AppWizard has created this CMyArrayTest application for you.
+AppWizard has created this CMyStackTest application for you.

-This file contains a summary of what you will find in each of the files that make up your CMyArrayTest application.
+This file contains a summary of what you will find in each of the files that make up your CMyStackTest application.

-CMyArrayTest.vcxproj
+CMyStackTest.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-CMyArrayTest.vcxproj.filters
+CMyStackTest.vcxproj.filters
     This is the filters file for VC++ projects generated using an Application Wizard.
     It contains information about the association between the files in your project and the filters.
 This association is used in the IDE to show grouping of files with similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-CMyArrayTest.cpp
+CMyStackTest.cpp
     This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////